MarounMaroun/flipoff/README.md

-# finger 🖕
+# Flip Off 🖕

-When you want to flip someone off, simply run finger!
+When you want to flip someone off, simply run flipoff!

 ### Installing